Skip to the content.

 If you’re using the production application, replace docker-compose.yml with docker-compose-prod.yml.

 ImageShare can optionally use Plausible Analytics to track pageviews and uploads.
-The collected data includes pageviews, upload events (not the contents of the upload), and the upload method.
+The collected data includes pageviews, upload events, and the upload method.
 The analytics is handled server-side, using the client’s user agent and IP address.
+Analytics does not contain any data about the contents of the upload.

 To get started, create a website in Plausible.
 The Plausible domain doesn’t have to match the actual site URL.